All Episodes

 How many times did she tell us that nothing was classified?

-We had nothing to worry about.
+We have nothing to worry about.

 Don't doubt me.

-Well, it turns out the FBI did indeed classify one of those emails from her private, not secure system.
+Well, it turns out The FBI did indeed classify one of those emails from her private, not secure system.

 It was classified because it was highly sensitive information.

-So the what the point is that she was transmitting classified information, just as we all thought from the get-go that she was lying about.
+So, what the point is that she was transmitting classified information, just as we all thought from the get-go that she was lying about.

-But again, what's it gonna matter?
+But again, what's it going to matter?

-Who's gonna do anything with it?
+Who's going to do anything with it?

-That's yesterday's news.
+That's yesterday's news, Rush.

 Just a couple.